pwelagedara/django_nba_starter/README.md

 ## License

 The Project is under [MIT][mit] License.
 Internet is meant to be free.
-Use this code anyway you like.
+Use this code any way you like.

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>